treker-mk/website/src/content/faq_mk.md

 <details>
   <summary id=data-recovered>Why did you replace the number of *cured* with the number of *recovered* patients?</summary>

 Treker used to rely on official sources (Institutions of the Government of the Republic of North Macedonia, media) for the number of cured people.
-Unfortunately, reports on when a person is totally cured from Covid-19 are scarce – for now, we only have few confirmed reports of "cured patients", and there is, as of yet, still no official definition of when a particular person is cured.
-A [COVID-19 national survey](https://covid19.biolab.si/) is currently underway at the *Institute of Microbiology and Immunology*, which will also, through voluntary sample testing, show how many people have already fallen ill and recovered from COVID-19.
-As it is not yet known what the potential consequences of COVID-19 could be (various studies are addressing this question and the results will not be known for a long time), and because health institutions are also talking about recovered rather than cured patients, we are thus changing both the terminology and the method of calculating the number of recoveries.
-See also [Do you keep an Active Case counter and do you know how many people are currently infected?](#data-active-cases))

-We noticed that the [Worldometer](https://www.worldometers.info/coronavirus/#countries) was reporting recovery numbers, but unfortunately we were unable to obtain data on where this information was coming from.
-Also, some other sources simply combine survivors with the number of discharged patients from hospitals.
-Since we believe that these two categories are interchangeable, we have decided to present them separately; these are the *Discharged from Hospital* and *Recovered* indicators.

-*Note: The calculation of recoveries was changed on 9 May 2020.
-We now consider a patient has recovered in 14 days after their infection was confirmed (previously 21 days), so there was be a noticeable jump in the number of survivors.
-Please take this difference into account when estimating the number of survivors.
-A more detailed explanation of the changed calculation is available in the Medium article [Od potrjeno okuženih do prebolelih (From Confirmed Case to Recovery )](https://medium.com/@sledilnik/94c81674718e).*
+North Macedonia is one of the rare countries worldwide that tests also mild cases, after 14 days from the first positive tests and treat them in same manner like discharged patients from hospitals.

 </details>